 Ginger, what a passion!
-History of a plant with thousand benefits and more
+History of a plant with a thousand benefits

-Ginger is loaded with healthy benefits.
-Besides being an antioxidant, it promotes weight loss and provides a tonic effect to your organism.
-Let’s discover properties, benefits and uses of ginger.
+The properties of ginger are many, millions of millions.
+Antioxidant, it promotes weight loss and gives a tonic effect to the body.
+Let's discover together the properties, benefits and uses of ginger.

 The plant